-It may be a little macabre, but a visit to their Poison Gardens is a must to learn about plants that kill.
-From foxgloves, deadly nightshade and even daffodils.
+It may be a little macabre, but a visit to their Poison Gardens is a must to learn about killer plants.
+From foxgloves, deadly nightshade, and even daffodils.
 It may surprise you what could make you ill!

 You’re strictly prohibited from touching, smelling or tasting any plants while inside.
 Some people have been known to faint from toxic fumes in the garden!